 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Diep, Dr. Troung or Dr. Xiong is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Troung and Dr. Xiong are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include: